mirisuzanne/mia/content/site/who.md

         trans lightning earrings,
         and a headset mic
         while speaking at a conference.
+  narrators:
+    - img: headshots/from-the-hip.jpg
+      span: full
+      url: |
+        {{ 'headshots/from-the-hip.jpg' | imgSrc }}
+      attrs:
+        class: u-photo
+      alt: |
+        Miriam in a spotlight,
+        standing at a mic and holding papers, in front of a large blank screen.
+        From The Hip Photo watermark logo.
+  headshots:
     - img: headshots/mia-speaking.jpg
       url: |
         {{ 'headshots/mia-speaking.jpg' | imgSrc }}